Airtune/73-meta-tokens/meta_ledger_protocol/metadata_json.md

 Data for the client that isn't required by the meta node.

-The IPFS CID for the JSON is encoded in the `asset_representative`.
+The IPFS CID for the JSON is encoded in the `metadata_representative`.

 ### JSON Example